British Rail Class 810: Interior

 In response to customer feedback regarding seating comfort on earlier Class 80x units, both first- and standard-class seats on the Class 810 will be of a unique design that is intended to offer enhanced comfort.
 They will be based on the existing FISA Lean design, but of an altered appearance.
 EMR were working closely with Derby-based design company DGDESIGN on the design of the new interiors.
 It is claimed that the seats will have wider cushions, more-sculpted headrests, softer and deeper armrests, additional privacy screening, and be upholstered in a wool-rich moquette that is intended to be easier to keep clean.
 Every passenger will have access to power sockets and USB charging points, at-seat coat hooks, and storage space under each seat.
-EMR intend the seats to be the most comfortable on the network when they are introduced.